ghbooth12/music_app/README.md

 **For Premium Musicians**

 * Upgrade your membership by paying just $1.(Currently the site is on test mode, genuine card can't be used.
-To learn more about test cards, click <a href="https://stripe.com/docs/testing#cards" target="_blank">here</a>.)
+To learn more about test cards, click [here](https://stripe.com/docs/testing#cards).)
 The premium membership can be canceled at any time.
 * List multiple songs in the profile.
 Songs are all linked from SoundCloud.